 In this context the adjective competente means “having jurisdiction.”
 This is the meaning in expressions such as tribunal competente (“court of competent jurisdiction”), tribunal competente en primera instancia (“court of original jurisdiction”), tribunal competente en última instancia (“court of last resort”) or tribunal competente en primera y única instancia (“court of first and last resort”).

-In other respects, falta de competencia denotes “lack (or) want of jurisdiction:” se inadmitió el recurso por falta de competencia (“the appeal was deemed inadmissible for lack (or) want of jurisdiction”).
+In other respects, the expressions incompetencia and falta de competencia denote “lack (or) want of jurisdiction:” se inadmitió el recurso por falta de competencia (“the appeal was deemed inadmissible for lack (or) want of jurisdiction”).
 And, when warranted, a judge may “decline jurisdiction,” which in Spanish is declararse incompetente.
 But, ¡ojo! in this context juez incompetente refers to a judge (or court) who lacks jurisdiction over a given matter and obviously cannot be rendered as “incompetent.”
 Indeed, suggesting that a judge is “incompetent” might warrant a citation for contempt of court (desacato al tribunal).

 In the context of “competition law” (Derecho de la competencia) competencia is logically rendered as “competition” rather than “competence.”
 This is true in a number of standard expressions including falseamiento de la competencia (“distortion of competition”); política de competencia (“competition policy”); competencia destructiva (“cut-throat competition”); competencia excesiva (“excessive competition”); competencia perfecta (“perfect competition”) or competencia desleal (“unfair competition”).
 And an expression such as practicas restrictivas de la competencia may often be rendered as “practices in restraint of trade.”